zacaryattack/academic-kickstart/content/post/Assignment 2/ass 2.md

 from sys import path, exit

-import scipy
-import numpy as np
-import pandas as pd
-import matplotlib.pyplot as plt import sklearn.model_selection
+import scipy # to calculate spatial distances, e.g. euclidean import numpy as np # to represent vectors import pandas as pd # to load the initial csv import sklearn.model_selection # to help split the data import matplotlib.pyplot as plt # to display results